akhilrao/akhilrao.github.io/_posts/2016-06-29-au-water-trading-1-look-at-data.md

 ## Doing stuff with the data

-I'm going to skip all the data cleaning and prep work.
-It's in the script `prep-trading-data.r`.
-I'm calling it "cleaning and prep work" but I guess it's called "wrangling" now?
-What happend to "munging", did it go out of style?
-[Life's mysteries](https://en.wikipedia.org/wiki/Data_wrangling).
+I'm going to skip all the data cleaning and prep work ([wrangling](https://en.wikipedia.org/wiki/Data_wrangling)).
+It's in the script `[prep-trading-data.r](https://github.com/akhilrao/akhilrao.github.io/tree/master/public/code/au-water-trading/prep-trading-data.r)`.

 `prep-trading-data.r` outputs two csv files, one each for allocation and entitlement trades.
 I used `rm(list=ls())` liberally throughout the `prep-trading-data.r`, so consider yourself warned.
 Don't use the script if you have other things you want to keep in your workspace.

 `prep-trading-data.r` does a bunch of useful things for me, like create an indicator variable for whether a trade was in the Murray-Darling Basin or not, a categorical variable describing the origin and destination states of a trade, and get rid of 14 observations with years like 2103 (at which point we'll have no water, so they're clearly wrong).
 The most tedious part of writing it was going through the [Australian Water Markets Report 2013-14](http://www.agriculture.gov.au/abares/publications/display?url=http://143.188.17.20/anrdl/DAFFService/display.php?fid=pb_awmr_d9aawr20151211.xml) to figure out whether a given water system was in the Murray-Darling Basin or not.

 `ents` and `alls` are from the csv files of prepped daily water trading data.
-From there I used `water-eda.r` to do a little more processing and make some tables and pictures.
-The data processing in `water-eda.r` is below:
+From there I used `[water-eda-stuff.r](https://github.com/akhilrao/akhilrao.github.io/tree/master/public/code/au-water-trading/water-eda-stuff.r)` to do a little more processing and make some tables and pictures.
+The data processing in `water-eda-stuff.r` is below:

 ```r
 ## load libraries